CoolisTheName007/loadreq/README.txt

 	loads file in @path;
 	sets it's env to @env, default {} with metatable with __index set to @renv, default _G;
-	calls the function with unpack(@args) and returns and saves either the function return
+	calls the function with unpack(@args) and returns and saves either the function return value;
-	a shallow copy of the functions environment
+		if the function returns nil, a shallow copy of the functions environment.